Washington Football Team vs. New York Giants NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Washington stats and trends

-- Washington is 3-1 against the spread and 4-0 overall in games when it puts up more than 24.6 points.
+- Washington is 3-1 against the spread and 4-0 overall this season when the team records more than 24.6 points.

-- In games that Washington totals more than 356.7 yards, the team is 3-3 against the spread and 4-2 overall.
+- In games that Washington piles up more than 356.7 yards, the team is 3-3 against the spread and 4-2 overall.

-- The Football Team have turned the ball over 24 times this season, two more turnovers than the Giants have forced (22).
+- The Football Team have turned the ball over two more times (24 total) than the Giants have forced a turnover (22) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Washington's matchup with the Giants.